camilouribebotta/patilla/README.md

 Ere the Germans will find,
 That cholera loves
 A trip on the rind.
-The Macon _Telegraph_ (1884) ‘Carried the Cholera’, The Milwaukee Daily Sentinel, Aug.
+-The Macon _Telegraph_ (1884) ‘Carried the Cholera’, The Milwaukee Daily Sentinel, Aug.
 19, p.
 4
 >

 ### Capitalism and the commodification of fruit